 Park Forest encourages public interest and participation in community decisions related to drinking water.
 Regular meetings of the Village of Park Forest Board of Trustees are held monthly at Village Hall.
 Public comments are welcomed at these meetings.

 The Village of Park Forest is supplied by groundwater pumped from six wells drilled approximately 300 feet deep into a dolomite limestone aquifer.
 The wells are all located within a one-mile radius of the Water Plant.
-Water is pumped from the wells to the plant where it is softened using a lime and soda ash softening process.
-The water is also filtered through sand filters.
-Chlorine is added as a disinfectant and fluoride is added to help prevent tooth decay.
-Water is then pumped from the plant to the consumer through miles of underground water mains.
+Water is pumped from the wells to the plant, where it is softened using a lime and soda ash softening process.
+The water is also filtered through sand/anthracite filters.
+Chlorine is added as a disinfectant, orthophosphate is added for corrosion control and fluoride is added to help prevent tooth decay.
+Water is pumped from the plant to the consumer through miles of underground water mains.

 Park Forest's water system tests for hundreds of additional substances to make certain our water is safe and of high quality.
 If you are interested in a summary of all tests, contact the Public Works Department at 708-503-7702, or visit Drinking Water Watch at the Illinois Environmental Protection Agency.